BMO Family Office

 Family law rights.
 Another area for consideration is the impact of a change in domicile on family rights.
 While a discussion of family law rights is beyond the scope of this article, if you executed a premarital or post-marital property agreement, you will want to have that agreement reviewed and possibly updated due to your change in domicile.

 As you can see, changing your domicile can be complex, and becomes more so if you own homes in multiple states or you and your spouse disagree about where to live.
 And while a change in domicile may significantly benefit your financial situation, unfortunately there is no magic rule to prove the change.
-Therefore, we recommend you consult with your lawyer, tax preparer, and financial advisor to determine whether such a move is right for you
+You can contact your BMO Wealth Management professional for more information. www.bmowealthmanagement.com

 Stay on top of the latest news and insights from BMO Wealth Management